ENERGY HEALING THROUGH PRAYER, HOMEOPATHY, RADIONICS, ESSENTIAL OILS, REIKI, AND MORE

 EXAMPLES OF ENERGY HEALING METHODS

 There are thousands of energy healing methods.
 Space only permits a brief mention of a few of them.
 Some are household words such as prayer and meditation, while others are less well known.
-While many are Eastern in origin, a surprising number developed in the West.
+While many are Oriental in origin, a surprising number developed in the West.
 Let us begin with one that everyone is somewhat familiar with.

 Prayer.
 Praying, and singing chants are used in all religions as healing methods.
 Some call it spiritual healing, while others just call it laying on of hands or other terms.
 Prayer and some meditations are ways of concentrating the mind on an intent or outcome or desire that something be done, or healed or turned over to God or released, perhaps.

 Prayer is a wonderful method of healing because it can be done anywhere without the use of fancy equipment or special training.
-However, training the mind to be quiet and calm, and then training it to focus carefully on the desired outcome or intent are necessary for effective prayers.
+However, training the mind to be quiet and calm, and then training it to focus carefully on the desired outcome or intent are necessary for some prayers.
 Some people are naturally good at this, while others must learn it by practicing.

 As with all methods of energetic healing, prayer can be abused.
 One could ask in prayer that harm come to another whom you do not like, for instance.
 One can also ask in prayer for millions of dollars, for example when you donÕt need it and it would just spoil you.
 One could ask in prayer for a certain outcome such as a divorce or a marriage, when really this is not the optimum outcome for the person.
 So prayer can definitely be abused, and it is abused in many cases by selfish prayers, for example.
 For much more on prayer, read Prayer on this website.

 Acupressure, jin shin jyutsu, shiatsu massage, and others.
 These and other methods are also based on the meridian system of the body, or the flow of chi, qu or subtle energy.
 Instead of needles, however, the practitioner uses touch or pressure to affect the flow of energy in the meridian system.
+Please be careful with them.

 There are many more energy healing sciences, but these are among the best known.